Sarju: Course

 The Sarju rises at a place known as Sarmul (or Sarmool), which is located in the extreme north of the Bageshwar district of Uttarakhand.
 The source of the river is situated at 30°7′58″N 80°1′56″E on the southern slope of a ridge of the Nanda Kot and is separated on the east from the source of Ramganga and on the west from the sources of Kuphini (the eastern branch of Pindar river) by spurs leading down from the mass culminating at the Nanda Kot peak.
 It flows initially around 50 km in southwest direction by the Kumaon Himalayas where it receives Kanalgadh stream from the right and Punger river from the left.
 About 2 km further downstream, the river receives Lahor river from the right.
 Then the river turns towards south and flows through the city of Bageshwar, where it receives Gomati from the right.

 The Sarju flows to the lower 65 km in mainly southeastern direction.
-Much of the drainage of Gangoli region of Pithoragarh district flows into the river via Bhadrapatigad stream, which flows into it from the left.
+Much of the drainage of Gangolihat region of Pithoragarh district flows into the river via Bhadrapatigad stream, which flows into it from the left.
 Similarly, several streams join it from right draining much of the Chaugarkha region situated in Almora district; notable ones being Gatgadh, Jalairgadh, Bhaurgadh, Alaknadi and Saniaungadh.
 About 55 km downstream from its confluence with Gomati in Bageshwar, it receives the Panar river from the right.
 A small river Jaingan gets merge into Sarju river at Seraghat in Almora-Pithoragarh border.
 About five Km further downstream, at 20 km above its mouth, Ramganga meets the left side on the Sarju at Rameshwar, situated at an elevation of 1500 ft.
 Finally Sarju reaches at Pancheshwar at the Nepalese border to Sharda River after travelling a total of 130 km.